- Start With Where to Stay in Cooperstown

 If you visit in better weather though, the lake is there for swimming, kayaking, SUPing, canoeing and even a scenic boat ride on the Glimmerglass Queen.

 In addition to the state park you’ll find places around the lake where you can rent equipment.
-Some of the motels on the lake will have stuff for guests to use.
+Some of the motels on the lake will have items for guests to use.

 Given New York’s history as a hops producer— which some people are trying to revive—it’s no surprise that Cooperstown has several microbreweries.
 They’re all good, and easy places to eat and hang out with kids.

-Ommegang was making high-quality Belgian-style beers back when sour ales and bottle-conditioned dubbels were still relatively unknown in the U.S. And I’m glad to see them thriving.
+Ommegang was making high-quality Belgian-style beers back when sour ales and bottle-conditioned dubbels were relatively unknown in the U.S. I’m glad to see them thriving.

 The Tap Room, about six miles outside of town, is a nice space with a lively vibe.
 Busy, but not crazy.

 We ate inside because that’s where a table was free.
-But there’s a large outdoor patio that was full of families, especially those with smaller kids.
+But there’s a large outdoor patio that was full of families, many with smaller kids.

-There was an old-fashioned baseball game on their back lawn, where they have other events during the year, too, like summertime bonfire nights.
-If the game wasn’t on the kids would probably be running around out there,while their parents enjoyed flights of the house beers.
+There was an old-fashioned baseball game happening on their back lawn, where they have other events during the year, too, like summertime bonfire nights.
+If the game wasn’t on the kids would probably have been running around out there,while their parents enjoyed flights of the house beers.